-Further information about academic dress can be found in the University Student Handbook (www.ox.ac.uk/students/academic/student-handbook).
+Further information about academic dress can be found at www.ox.ac.uk/students/academic/dress.

 The Senior Tutor or Dean will advise you in advance whether a gown is required at meetings to discuss academic or decanal matters.
 If you are not instructed to wear one, the default position is that no gown is required.
 Gowns are optional at Principal's Collections and you should consult with your subject Tutor if you have any queries about appropriate dress code at these events.